When communicating online, you should always:

 - Refrain from being personal; do not take things personally.

 - Avoid flaming!
 Criticism must be constructive, well-meaning, and well-articulated.

 - Return to the conversation regularly.

 - Refrain from:-) faces and c u l8r’s, even though social networking and text messaging has spawned a body of linguistic shortcuts that are not part of the academic dialogue.

 - Always remember to say “Please” and “Thank you” when soliciting help from your classmates.

 - Avoid writing anything that sounds angry or sarcastic, even as a joke, because without hearing your tone of voice, your peers might not realize you are joking

 - Read your post out loud before hitting the send button.
 This will tell you a lot about whether your grammar and sentence structure are correct, your tone is appropriate, and your contribution clear or not.

 Rule Of Thumb: If you would not do or say something in real life, do not do or say it online either.

-Thank you to the following institutions in the development of the Labouré College Netiquette Guide for eLearning courses: American Intercontinental University, Boise State University, Bow Valley College, Colorado State University, Rasmussen College, Touro College, and the University of Wisconsin
+Thank you to the following institutions in the development of the Labouré College Netiquette Guide for Brightspace courses: American Intercontinental University, Boise State University, Bow Valley College, Colorado State University, Rasmussen College, Touro College, and the University of Wisconsin